 And as if that weren’t enough, Landor’s branding samples show more a desire for Landor to show off that it “understands the youth of today” more than it, you know, understands the client:

-What exactly does graffiti-style spraypaint tagging and “street team” cred have to do with supporting veterans (even young ones)?
+What exactly does graffiti-style spraypaint tagging and “street team” cred have to do with supporting veterans, even young ones?
 And pause the video at 1:10 - take a look at all the logo permutations, and notice how similar they all are, including some significantly more legible variants of the final logo.
-(And critics' claims of similarity with the VA logo are well founded - take a look at the top middle.
+(Critics' claims of similarity with the Veterans Administration logo are well founded — take a look at the top middle.
 While the VA is of course very relevant to IAVA, it’s worth noting that even the VA wants to bury their 70s-era logo.)

-For Landor, a division of a truly massive multinational corporation, while I'm sure they're patting themselves on the back for a pro bono project well done, I'd gently suggest they stick with designing boxes for VapoRub.
+For Landor, a division of a truly massive multinational corporation, I'd gently suggest they stick with designing boxes for VapoRub.